 Appraisers get to know the communities in which they appraise.
 They innately understand the value of certain features to the homeowners of that area.
 Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
 Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Kent & Associates Appraisal, we are an authority when it comes to knowing the worth of particular items in Mill Creek and Snohomish County neighborhoods.
 This approach to value is commonly given the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it may not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Kent & Associates Appraisal will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+At the end of the day, an appraiser from Kent & Associates Appraisal will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.